- Undergraduate Students

 A limited number of major entrance scholarships, valued at $18,000 for a one-year period, are available for exceptional students.

-To be nominated, you are strongly encouraged to submit an application for admission to the Department of Biological Sciences by mid-January (check the Dean of Graduate Studies website for the exact date.)
+To be nominated, you are strongly encouraged to submit an application for admission to the Department of Biological Sciences by mid-January (check the Graduate Studies website for the exact date.)

 Failure to submit your application by this deadline will reduce your chances of consideration in the annual Entrance Scholarship Competition held in February.